ese3500/lab2-vgao/README.md

-# lab2_morse_skeleton
+# READ ME

+partAq1.c, partAq2.c, and partAq3.c are programs used in part A of the lab.

+partb.c is the code use for part B.

-Part C is a program that outputs to the serial moniter whether a dot, dash, or space was received.
+partc.c is a program that outputs to the serial moniter whether a dot, dash, or space was received (without blinking any LEDs)

 main.c is the final program that is used for Part D.